lgatto/lgatto.github.io/_drafts/2022-12-15-ungrading-assessment.md

   during class.

-The feedback we gathered on the post-it notes after the last lecture and our subjective appreciation is along the same lines.
+The feedback we gathered on the post-it notes after the last lecture and our subjective appreciation (based on the perceived motivation of students, and the quantity and quality of their questions) is along the same lines.
 Some students already mentioned on the post-it notes that they were looking forward to next year's (optional) Master's course, which is a strong argument in favour of our strategy.

 - What about mandatory presence ... ?